All Episodes

 So one of the things that happens on the Camino is because you're all hiking in the same direction, you end up seeing certain people again and again.

-And I did not witness the event, but apparently at one point, he um uh discovered that one of the hikers who was hiking in parallel with us was an IDF soldier who had returned from Gaza and was clearing his mind uh on the Camino, and Jesus uh apparently publicly berated and humiliated him.
+And I did not witness the event, but apparently at one point, he discovered that one of the hikers who was hiking in parallel with us was an IDF soldier who had returned from Gaza and was clearing his mind on the Camino.

-Uh so anyway, that is just a simple fact.
+So anyway, that is just a simple fact.

-Yeah, that was uh so you this is one of the things is that um you're hiking through active agricultural land and um anyway, so this this was you know not the most common thing to happen to us, but it definitely happened a few times where some very large piece of farm machinery suddenly showed up uh in the you know, Most of the trail is not road and what road there is is mostly pretty rural, though occasionally you're walking by a highway or something.
+And anyway, so this was not the most common thing to happen to us, but it definitely happened a few times where some very large piece of farm machinery suddenly showed up in the, you know, most of the trail is not road.

-Um but anyway, this monster loomed up out of the fog, and in fact, I think I remember there was another one similar that was looming up behind us and they somehow had to pass on this little road.
+And in fact, I think I remember there was another one similar that was looming up behind us and they somehow had to pass on this little road.

-Sometimes the logistics were challenging.
+Yeah, sometimes the logistics were challenging.

-Now this one uh requires a little explanation.
+Now this one requires a little explanation.

-Um this ugly photo is document the absurd fact that much of what appears to be wildland in this hike was in fact eucalyptus, which is an invasive.
+This ugly photo is document the absurd fact that much of what appears to be wildland in this hike was in fact eucalyptus, which is an invasive.

-It's an extremely aggressive invasive that makes for very hot fires.
+It's an extremely aggressive, invasive that makes for very hot fires.

-Not only thrives in fire.
+It thrives in fire.

 Yeah, it's very oily.